-At Gems Are Forever, our Beverly Hills luxury jewelers know that while diamonds may be forever, jewelry made with diamonds — or other gemstones — may not be eternally yours.
+At Gems Are Forever, our Beverly Hills jewelers know that while diamonds may be forever, jewelry made with diamonds — or other gemstones — may not be eternally yours.

 Styles change.
 Meanings change.
 Life changes.
 And sometimes, opening your jewelry collection can bring great joy — perhaps when you see your mother’s old watch.
 Another day it can be the one thing that keeps you from moving forward — perhaps when an old gift continues to stare back at you.